krolow/CakeToZendStandard/README.markdown

 ## How to use?

-Make the clone of the project: git clone https://krolow@github.com/krolow/CakeToZendStandard/Zend  into your Console/Templates/ folder.
+Make the clone of the project: git clone git://krolow@github.com/krolow/CakeToZendStandard.git  into your Console/Templates/ folder.

-After that when you generate code by zend you will be able to choose the Zend as the code generator.
+After that when you generate code by bake you will be able to choose the CakeToZendStandard as the code generator.